-To help offset the financial impact of COVID-19 for individuals across America, the U.S. government issued an initial round of economic impact payments (stimulus checks) worth up to $1,200 per qualified adult in each household, plus $500 for each qualifying dependent.
-A second round of stimulus payments are currently being issued.
-This time, payments are up to $600 per qualified individual in each household.
+To help offset the financial impact of COVID-19 for individuals across America, the U.S. government issued two* rounds of economic impact payments (stimulus checks).
+The first was worth up to $1,200 per qualified adult in each household, plus $500 for each qualifying dependent.
+The second was for up to $600 per qualified individual in each household.

 Your eligibility to receive these stimulus payments was based on your household AGI.
 The IRS looked at your 2019 (or 2018) tax returns to determine whether you qualified for the payments at the time of distribution.

 For tax year 2020 (the return you’ll file in 2021), a new line has been added to the Form 1040/1040-SR for a “Recovery Rebate Credit.”
 This is where taxpayers will indicate if they received stimulus payment(s) and how much.
 If you are owed any money, it will be given to you in the form of a refundable tax credit, meaning it will be included in your tax refund.

 *The Recovery Rebate Credit for tax year 2020 is calculated based on the first two stimulus payments and does not account for the third stimulus.

 Who qualifies for the Recovery Rebate Credit?

 Eligible tax filers who did not receive one or both of the stimulus payments can claim the Recovery Rebate Credit on their 2020 tax return (filed in 2021).
 Individuals who have experienced a life change since the first round of stimulus payments were issued may also qualify.
 This could be due to a decrease in income or the birth of a child in 2020, for example.

 How does a refundable credit replace a stimulus payment?

 When you have a refundable tax credit with an amount greater than your taxes due, the difference gets added to your tax refund.
 Learn how tax credits and deductions work.